 Traditional drainage systems alone cannot adequately drain rainwater, and drought has put increasing emphasis on retention and reuse, in addition to drainage.
 To achieve this, the Barcelona municipality is using a number of innovative solutions, managed in an integrated system called SuDs.

-Sustainable Drainage Systems (SuDS) are solutions that treat stormwater as close to its source as possible to mimic natural drainage and promote infiltration, slowing and passive management .
+Sustainable Drainage Systems (SuDS) are solutions that manage stormwater as close to its source as possible to mimic natural drainage and promote infiltration, slowing and passive management.
+(More information in this article)

-Sustainable water management systems (SuDS) are design solutions that aim to manage rainwater sustainably in the natural landscape.
+Sustainable Drainage Systems (SuDS) are design solutions that aim to manage stormwater sustainably in a way that is integrated with the natural landscape.
 SuDS allows rainwater to be naturally absorbed, stored and run off slowly, reducing the rate of run-off and minimising the risk of flooding.

 One of the main solutions is to improve urban green infrastructure.
 Barcelona encourages the creation of green roofs, vertical gardens and parks in urban areas.
 In addition to the rain gardens, ecologically valuable areas such as artificial ponds and swamps have been created, which also help to absorb and filter rainfall naturally.